home-assistant/home-assistant.io/source/_components/tesla.markdown

 ---

-The `Tesla` platform offers integration with the [Tesla](https://auth.tesla.com/login) cloud service and offers presence detection as well as sensors such as charger state and temperature.
+The `Tesla` platform offers integration with the [Tesla](https://auth.tesla.com/login) cloud service and provides presence detection as well as sensors such as charger state and temperature.

-This platform provides next components:
+This platform provides the following components:
  - Binary sensors - such as parking and charger connection.
  - Sensors - such as Battery level, Inside/Outside temperature.
  - Device tracker - to track location of your car
  - Lock - Door lock.
-Allow you to control Tesla's door lock
+Enables you to control Tesla's door lock
  - Climate - HVAC control.
-Allow you to control (turn on/off, set target tempearature) your Tesla's HVAC system.
+Allow you to control (turn on/off, set target temperature) your Tesla's HVAC system.

 To use Tesla in your installation, add the following to your `configuration.yaml` file: